Libraries in Baku: Library for the visually impaired of Azerbaijan

 Library for the visually impaired of Azerbaijan (azerb.
-Respublika Gözdənəlillər Kitabxanası) was established in 1981 according to the decree of the Presidium of the Central Administration of the Society of the Blind of the Republic of Azerbaijan dated May 23, 1980 No. 11, an order was issued on the establishment of the Central Library of the Republic.
+Respublika Gözdənəlillər Kitabxanası) was established in 1981 according to the decree of the Presidium of the Central Administration of the Society of the Blind of the Republic of Azerbaijan dated May 23, 1980, No. 11, an order was issued on the establishment of the Central Library of the Republic.

 In January 1994, the library was transferred to the Ministry of Culture of Azerbaijan.

-The library is based on books printed in Braille, as well as audio-books.
+The library is based on books printed in Braille, as well as audiobooks.